 4. Late fees is well deserved compensation:

 Once a payment is not made on time, your staff has to take additional measures to recover money.
 This could be in form of reminder calls or sending invoices again.
+This means additional expense for you.

 You are simply charging client for the extra effort and cost that you have to incur to recover your money.
 Any extra time spent by your staff is an overhead, this time could have been utilized in a more productive way.